Radiation Exposure Compensation Act: Origins, 1979

-Implementation
+Implementation, 1990

-The Radiation Exposure Compensation Act was passed by Congress on October 5, 1990, and signed into law by President George H. W. Bush on October 15.
+Twelve years transpired before the bill was finally enacted.
+The Radiation Exposure Compensation Act was passed by Congress on October 5, 1990, and signed into law by President George H. W. Bush on October 15, 1990.
+In the successful bill it was written that Congress "apologizes on behalf of the nation" to individuals who were "involuntarily subjected to increased risk of injury and disease to serve the national security interests of the United States."

 In some cases, it proved to be extremely difficult for people to receive their compensation, including cases filed by widows of uranium miners.
 Because many uranium miners were Native Americans, they did not have standard marriage licenses required to establish a legal connection to the deceased.
 In 1999, revisions were published in the Federal Register to assist in making award claims.
 Many mine workers and their families found the paperwork difficult and qualifications narrow and were declined compensation.